Bananas, baseball and headaches - counting the cost of Tokyo's Olympic delay

 She said it wasn’t possible to make room for the Olympics if other events were going on.
 “It has to be one or the other.”

-Jingu Baseball Stadium, home to Tokyo Yakult Swallows professional team, was slated to be used to store equipment by organizers during the Olympics, a Swallows spokeswoman said.
+Jingu Baseball Stadium, home to Tokyo Yakult Swallows professional team, was slated to be used to store equipment by organisers during the Olympics, a Swallows spokeswoman said.

 The team had planned to play at the Tokyo Dome, home of crosstown rivals the Yomiuri Giants, between July and early September, but is now checking whether it still needs to, the spokeswoman said.